complexity-science-hub/llm-in-a-box-template/README.md

 This template project is published to [JOSE (journal of open source education)](https://jose.theoj.org/).
 You find the DOI here: <<TODO finish publication>>>

+The source code for the publication is availabe in the `docs/paper.md` file.

 ## Using the template

 We intend to eventually have more deployment processes scaffolded.
 However, this is usually fairly specific for a given organization.